Trump stokes pre-election fear of immigrants to drive voters

 The options are just two of many possibilities currently under discussion, including asylum law changes and simply barring members of the migrant caravans from entering the country using the same mechanism as the president's much-publicized travel ban for people from certain Muslim countries.

-GOP Rep. Steve King of Iowa, who has introduced legislation to end birthright citizenship, said Trump was deftly seizing on an issue that was sure to help in the midterms.

-"That ability to move on instinct without hesitation, that's why he's president," King said.

-Associated Press writers Elliot Spagat in San Diego, Amy Taxin in Santa Ana, California, and Deb Riechmann, Lisa Mascaro, Zeke Miller, Mark Sherman and Eileen Putman in Washington contributed to this report.
+Associated Press writers Elliot Spagat in San Diego, Amy Taxin in Santa Ana, California, Jonathan Lemire in New York and Deb Riechmann, Lisa Mascaro, Zeke Miller, Mark Sherman and Eileen Putman in Washington contributed to this report.

 For AP's complete coverage of the U.S. midterm elections: http://apne.ws/APPolitics